Sector Entry Flow

 - You log in while sitting in a sector

-The Four Steps (in order)
+The Entry Steps (in order)

 | Step | Trigger | What Happens |